When I was younger, there were three people I gladly would’ve drowned a baby to be able to meet.

 If you’re not familiar with Har Mar, here’s a video for his song “D.U.I.”:

-So, as you can probably tell from those videos, the night was already shaping up to be an interesting one.
+So, as you can probably tell, the night was already shaping up to be an interesting one.

 We got to Malo a little early and headed upstairs to the lounge.
 To my surprise, the room was already crowded with people.
 I tried to enter but a woman walked in front of me and said, “This is a private party.”